 Scott moved into directing theatre productions fifteen years ago and loves the contrasting dynamics of this challenging and rewarding role.
-Previous directing credits have included Jesus Christ Superstar, Les Misérables, Tell Me on a Sunday, Putting it Together, Noises Off, Monty Python’s Spamalot, Avenue Q, The Sound of Music, Jekyll and Hyde, George Orwell's 1984 and multiple productions of Rent, Evita and Sweeney Todd.
-Scott has six-times been named Best Director at the annual Globe Theatre Awards (Palmerston North), with many other awards/nominations in various categories to his name also.
+He has six-times been named Best Director at the Manawatu Regional Theatre Awards, with many other awards and nominations in various categories to his name also.

 Scott is generally available to direct theatre productions throughout New Zealand and the wider planet Earth.